 This species is currently only known from its type locality: Gunung Murud, Sarawak, East Malaysia (northwestern Borneo), at 2,120 m asl (Das 2008).
 The subpopulation in the same locality which was previously thought to belong to Pelophryne misera has now been assigned to this species (I. Das pers. comm.
 March 2018).
 It is a montane species that is thought to be endemic to Gunung Murud, likely from an area smaller than 5 km2 (I. Das pers. comm.
 March 2018).
 It occurs in one threat-defined location and its estimated extent of occurrence (EOO) is 10 km2.

 Habitat and Ecology

-It occurs in montane forests with canopies reaching about 20 m.
-Individuals have been found at night on the edges of forest trails, up to two metres above ground.
-The tadpole remains unknown, although the species is suspected to breed in the pitchers of Nepenthes plants (Das 2008).
+This species occurs in montane forests with canopies reaching ca 20 m.
+Individuals have been found at night on vegetation at the edges of forest trails, or calling on vegetation up to 3 m above the ground (Inger et al. 2017).
+Its tadpole remains unknown, although the species is suspected to breed in the pitchers of Nepenthes plants (Das 2008).

 It is a difficult species to detect due to its arboreal nature (I. Das pers. comm.
 March 2018).
 Due to ongoing decline in the extent and quality of habitat, the population is suspected to be decreasing.